 Editor’s note: Civil Eats is taking the week off.
 To tide you over until we return to our regularly scheduled programming, we present a collection of highlights from the first half of 2017.
 We’ve highlighted some of our most hopeful stories—signs of progress at a time when progress seems rare.
-We work aims to spotlight the powerful work happening in communities around the country, as well as the good work of people fighting to stay on course toward an economically, socially, and environmentally just food system.
+Our work aims to spotlight the powerful work happening in communities around the country, as well as the good work of people fighting to stay on course toward an economically, socially, and environmentally just food system.

 In Letters to a Young Farmer, Joel Salatin, Temple Grandin, Karen Washington, and many others share their wisdom, advice, hopes, and concerns for young farmers.